RoaPro9/Design-and-Analysis-of-Robot-coin-collection-Algorithm/README.md

 # Robot Coin Collection Algorithm
-We solved the problem by Dynamic
-Programming and Brute Force using C#.
-With a focus on applying several input size in order to determine which solution is more efficient, we have come to the conclusion that the Dynamic
-Programming is faster which has time complexity O(R*C) unlike the Brute Force with the exponential time .
+We solved the problem by using Dynamic Programming and Brute Force algorithms in C#.
+After testing with different input sizes, we concluded that the Dynamic Programming algorithm is faster, with a time complexity of O(R*C), compared to the Brute Force algorithm with exponential time.

 ## Introduction
 ### The problrm
-Imagine a robot sitting on the upper left corner of grid with r rows and c columns.
-The robot can only move in two directions, right and down, but certain cells are "off limits" such that the robot cannot step on them.
+Imagine a robot sitting at the upper left corner of a grid with r rows and c columns.
+The robot can only move in two directions, right and down, but certain cells are "off limits," meaning the robot cannot step on them.
 Design an algorithm to find a path for the robot from the top left to the bottom right.
-> Given a character matrix where every cell has one of the following values.

 ### The Movment Rules
 Initial position is cell (0, 0) and initial direction is right.